speedment/speedment-doc/pages/predicate.md

 | START_EXCLUSIVE_END_INCLUSIVE	| [1, 2, 5]         |
 | START_EXCLUSIVE_END_EXCLUSIVE	| [1, 2, 4, 5]      |

-Here is an example showing a solution where we print out all hares that has an age that is between 3 (inclusive) and 9 (inclusive):
+Here is an example showing a solution where we print out all hares that has an age that is *not* between 3 (inclusive) and 9 (inclusive):
 ``` java
     hares.stream()
         .filter(Hare.AGE.notBetween(3, 9, Inclusion.START_INCLUSIVE_END_INCLUSIVE))